Close Menu

 Early Life

 Charlie Watts was born at University College Hospital in Bloomsbury, London, on June 2, 1941.
-After his family relocated to Kingsbury, he studied from 1952 to 1956 at Tylers Croft Secondary Modern School.
-Raised in a working-class family, Watts, at 13, developed an early passion for jazz music, a genre that would influence his drumming style throughout his career.
+After his family moved to Kingsbury, he attended Tylers Croft Secondary Modern School from 1952 to 1956.
+Raised in a working-class household, Watts developed a passion for jazz music by the age of 13, a genre that deeply influenced his unique drumming style throughout his career.

 Early Career

-• “Jumpin’ Jack Flash” (1968): His tight, driving beat is a key element in this classic Rolling Stones anthem.
+• “Jumpin’ Jack Flash” (1968): His tight and driving rhythm became a staple in this classic anthem.

-• “Sympathy for the Devil” (1968): Watts’ jazz-influenced drumming added depth to one of the band’s most famous songs.
+• “Sympathy for the Devil” (1968): His jazz-influenced drumming brought depth to one of the band’s most famous songs.

-• “Exile on Main St.” (1972): This album, often regarded as the band’s masterpiece, features some of Watts’ most celebrated work.
+• “Exile on Main St.” (1972): Considered one of the band’s masterpieces, this album features some of Watts’ most celebrated performances.

 Other Activities

-Charlie Watts had a rich musical life beyond The Rolling Stones, deeply rooted in his love for jazz.
-He published a cartoon, Ode to a High Flying Bird, in 1964 as a tribute to Charlie Parker.
-Throughout his career, he engaged in various jazz projects, including joining the boogie-woogie band Rocket 88 in the late 1970s and leading the Charlie Watts Orchestra in the 1980s.
-He also formed the Charlie Watts Quintet in 1991 and released albums featuring Great American Songbook standards.
-Later, he collaborated on the Charlie Watts/Jim Keltner Project and performed with the ABC&D of Boogie Woogie starting in 2009.
+Beyond The Rolling Stones, Charlie Watts had a profound passion for jazz.
+In 1964, he published a cartoon titled Ode to a High Flying Bird as a tribute to jazz legend Charlie Parker.
+His jazz pursuits included joining the boogie-woogie band Rocket 88 in the late 1970s and leading the Charlie Watts Orchestra throughout the 1980s.
+In 1991, he formed the Charlie Watts Quintet, releasing albums featuring Great American Songbook standards.
+Later projects included the Charlie Watts/Jim Keltner collaboration and performing with ABC&D of Boogie Woogie starting in 2009.

-Charlie Watts passed away on August 24, 2021, at the age of 80, at a London hospital.
-His death marked the end of an era for The Rolling Stones and the wider music world.
-The official cause of death was not publicly disclosed, but it was known that Watts had been dealing with health issues leading up to his passing.
+Charlie Watts passed away on August 24, 2021, in a London hospital at the age of 80.
+His death marked the end of an era for The Rolling Stones and the rock music community.
+While the official cause of death was not publicly disclosed, it has been confirmed that Watts was battling cancer and other health issues before his passing.

 Cancer and Advocacy